 - Learn the main criteria to check when introducing a new assay to your labs testing menu

-- Recognise how to select the most appropriate reference standard for your assay
+- Recognize how to select the most appropriate reference standard for your assay

-- Learn the best practises for initial assay validation and routine quality monitoring
+- Learn the best practices for initial assay validation and routine quality monitoring

 You can search through our broad range of Reference Standards by: